NNPDF/pineappl/docs/cli-reference.md

   integer.
 Non-central members are typically denoted by adding their index to the central LHAID.
 For example, `14000` would select the same PDF set as `CT18NNLO` and `14001` corresponds to `CT18NNLO/1`.

-Finally, it is possible to re-label PDF sets by adding `=label` to the specification.
-This is particularly helpful when plotting predictions with multiple PDF sets.
-For example, `NNPDF31_nnlo_as_0118_luxqed=NNPDF31luxQED` instructs to use the the PDF set `NNPDF31_nnlo_as_0118_luxqed`, but it would be called `NNPDF31luxQED`.

 If an entire PDF set must be given for the calculation of PDF uncertainties, that means for for `pdfunc`, `plot` or `pull`, the member selection using `/0`,